brandonjones179/Alternate-ProxDetector/README.md

-Alternate-ProxDetector
+Alternate ProxDetector stock
 ======================

-Alternative stock to the famous ProxDetector code from the Godfather script
+Alternative stock to the famous ProxDetector code from the Godfather script.
+Very simple, and performance efficient stock.